twinai/english/index.md

 intro_image_hide_on_mobile: false
 ---

-# We accelerate digital transformation in healthcare
+# We accelerate digital transformation in Health and Life Sciences
 ## From edge to cloud, cloud to edge

 Twin AI is an enterprise AI platform that unlocks the value of your health data.